-We draw attention to Note 41. in the financial statements, which indicates the current position of Bank in the frame of armed conflict between Russia and Ukraine, and, consequently a range of individual and economic sanctions that has been to impose on Russia, and finally that the Bank's equity in majority is owned by Russians.
-For the time being, the Bank does not suffer any adverse outcomes of this conflict, but the Management is not in position to predict the effects of consequences that would occur on the Bank's operations in case of further escalation of the crisis and possible changes in business conditions in Serbia as a result of geopolitical changes.
+We draw attention to Note 41. in the financial statements, which indicates the current position of Bank in the frame of armed conflict between Russia and Ukraine, and consequently a range of individual and economic sanctions that has been to impose on Russia.
+For the time being, the Bank does not suffer any adverse outcomes of this conflict, but the Management is not in position to predict the effects of certainty that would occur in banking operations under the further crisis escalation and changes in business environment in the Republic of Serbia, because of geopolitical changes.
 These events and conditions may cast doubt on the Bank's ability to continue as a going concern.